ScorpioLea/AiCE/README.md

 </details>

 ## Overview
 This method nominates mutations based on sampling inverse folding protein sequences.
 It works with common protein inverse folding models.
 A demonstration using AiCE-ProteinMPNN for **monomeric** proteins is provided in this repository.
 For mutation prediction in protein complexes, the script can be modified or customized accordingly, as the underlying principle is similar.
-For detailed methodology, please refer to our paper [Advancing protein evolution with inverse folding models integrating structural and evolutionary constraints](https://www.cell.com/cell/abstract/S0092-8674(25)00680-4?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0092867425006804%3Fshowall%3Dtrue).
+Alternatively, the complex structure can be decomposed into multiple substructures, and mutations can be predicted for each separately.
+This strategy effectively reduces computational demands.
+For detailed methodology, please refer to our paper.

 ## Requirements
 To run AiCE, you will need: